 Undocumented Workers in South Dakota

 According to the National Conference of State Legislatures, South Dakota does not currently allow driving privileges to unauthorized immigrants.

 Ridesharing Insurance: Are You Covered?

-If you're thinking of driving for Uber, check with your insurance agent to make sure you're covered.
-Although insurance from ridesharing companies generally provide contingent liability coverage, some of the insurance may not kick in until the driver picks up a fare.
-And personal policies usually don't cover commercial drivers, so you may need to get commercial insurance.
+Check with your insurance agent to make sure you're fully covered.
+Personal policies usually don't cover commercial drivers, so you may need to get commercial insurance.